 - Avances y Desafíos: Informe sobre los primeros dos años de la Misión de Apoyo contra la Corrupción y la Impunidad en Honduras (MACCIH)

-The initial findings from this initiative will be published once every two months in The MACCIH Monitor.
-This publication is intended to provide regular, independent analysis of the work of MACCIH, and will be available online in English and Spanish:
+Throughout the project's duration, the MACCIH Monitor provided regular, independent analysis of the work of MACCIH, and will be available online in English and Spanish:

 - The MACCIH Monitor, Issue 1, November 21, 2017 (English)